-There are at least seven potential goals which, singularly or in combination, could be the impetus for seeking to design a replacement retirement plan.
+There are at least seven potential goals which, individually or in combination, could be the impetus for seeking to design a replacement retirement plan.
 The goal or goals for a retirement plan redesign will likely favor one or more of the various potential redesigns.

-The seven potential goals for a retirement plan redesign that I identified are:
+The seven potential goals for a retirement plan redesign that I have identified are:

 - (1) Cost Reduction.
-A redesigned retirement plan could be sought either to reduce the actual total contribution requirement of the plan or of the employer contribution retirement of the plan; - (2) Reduced Employer/Taxpayer Risk.
-A redesigned retirement plan could be sought to provide greater stability than the current defined benefit retirement plans in the retirement plan cost to be borne by employers and taxpayers by eliminating investment risks or mortality risks; - (3) Increased Membership Investment Return Possibilities.
-Although likely limited to bull market periods, a redesigned retirement plan could be sought to provide retirement plan members with greater opportunities to directly and personally benefit from the investment of retirement plan assets; - (4) Increased Pension Portability for Mobile Employees.
-Recognizing that career employment is less the norm, a redesigned retirement plan could be sought to provide to plan members who are mobile in their employment pursuits to gain portability or greater portability for their past pension coverage; - (5) Provision of Fairer Pension Coverage for All Plan Members.
-Recognizing that short-service members taking a refund of member contributions from a defined benefit plan receive less proportional value in their pension coverage than longer-service plan members, a redesigned retirement plan could have the goal of making the pension value obtained by all plan members more proportional and more fair; - (6) Reduce or Eliminate Individual or Group Pension Value Manipulation Potential.
-The redesign of a retirement plan could have the goal of reducing or eliminating the potential for manipulation in the defined benefit plan that could benefit an individual, who may have a means to control an element of the retirement plan benefit formula such as salary, or a group who may successfully lobby for early retirement access or other advantage; and - (7) Better Replicate Private Sector Pension Practices.
-A goal for a redesign of a retirement plan could be to have the private sector retirement plan design practices applicable to many or most taxpayers replicated in the public sector.
+A redesigned retirement plan could be sought either to reduce the actual total contribution requirement of the retirement plan or of the employer, contribution of the retirement plan; - (2) Reduced Employer/Taxpayer Risk.
+A redesigned retirement plan could be sought to provide greater stability than the current defined benefit retirement plans in the retirement plan cost to be borne by employers and taxpayers by eliminating in whole or in part investment risks or mortality risks; - (3) Increased Membership Investment Return Possibilities.
+Although an incentive limited largely to bull market periods, a redesigned retirement plan could be sought to provide retirement plan members with greater opportunities to directly manage and personally benefit from the investment of retirement plan assets; - (4) Increased Pension Portability for Mobile Employees.
+Recognizing that career employment is less likely to be the norm, for recent and future public employees undefined a redesigned retirement plan could be sought to provide to plan members who are or will be mobile in their employment pursuits to gain portability or greater portability for their past pension coverage; - (5) Provision of Fairer Pension Coverage for All Plan Members.
+Recognizing that short-service members who do not vest or who do not take a deferred retirement annuity and who do take a refund of member contributions from a defined benefit plan receive less proportional value in their pension than longerservice plan members, a redesigned retirement plan could have the goal of making the pension value obtained by all plan members more proportional and more fair;

+- (6) Reduce or Eliminate Individual or Group Pension Value Manipulation Potential.
+The redesign of a retirement plan could have the goal of reducing or eliminating the potential for manipulation in the defined benefit plan that could benefit an individual, who may have a means to control an element of the retirement plan benefit formula such as salary, or a group, who may be able to successfully lobby for early retirement access or other pension benefit advantage; and - (7) Better Replicate Private Sector Pension Practices.
+A goal for a redesign of a retirement plan could be to have the private sector retirement plan design practices applicable to many or most taxpayers of a jurisdiction replicated in the public sector benefit practices for that jurisdiction.